-*Le Puy en Velay is the starting point of the Le Puy Camino route.
+*Le Puy en Velay is the starting point of the Le Puy Camino full route.

 The uplands of the Aubrac Plateau reward pilgrims on the Le Puy route with glorious open landscapes and fantastic wilderness.
 The hamlet of Dormerie d’Aubrac has an interesting story: legend has it that a Flemish pilgrim named Adalard, founded the village back in the 12th century to offer shelter and protection to fellow pilgrims on the way to Santiago, as a thank-you for returning safely from his Camino journey.
 Pilgrimage in medieval times was a dangerous business!

 The Le Puy Camino takes in very picturesque towns along the valley of the Lot River in the Aveyron department, such as Saint-Come d’Olt with its quaint arched alleys and medieval charm; Espalion with its pretty riverfront and medieval bridge and Estaing, home to an imposing 15th-century castle.
 They are officially among the ‘most beautiful villages in France’ (Les Plus Beaux Villages is actually a title awarded to French towns to acknowledge their heritage, history and natural beauty).
 You will notice street names in this area are in both French and Occitan.

 *You will find the Lot Valley on the section of the Le Puy Way from Aubrac to Conques.